mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 	> Requirements are **safe**, but not **ergonomic**.

 What we are seeing is the unfortunate dichotomy between safety and ergonomics.
 Often things that are safe are not ergonomic, and things that are ergonomic are not safe.
 You have to give up a little of one to get some of the other, and it's a real bummer!

-This is the exact reason why people turn to "dependency injection" frameworks.
-It's not because people don't know how to pass explicit dependencies to the objects that need them.

-It's because if you do that _literally_ you are going to make a mess of your code base, and it's going to be so painful to add new dependencies that you simply will not do it.
-This is one of the reasons that "dependency injection" gets a bad wrap.

 ---